 She received advanced training at the Walsh Research Institute, the Integrated Psychiatry Institute, the International Society for orthomolecular medicine, and the American Academy of Anti-Aging Medicine (A4M).

 She applies a Functional Medicine model to address the underlying causes of dis–ease and promote optimal wellness.
-Her approach is patient-centered, and science-based.
+Her approach is patient-centred and science-based.

-She invites and empower patients to work together to gain a deeper understanding of the factors that contributed to ill health and together develop a personalized treatment plan.
+She invites and empowers patients to work together to gain a deeper understanding of the factors that contributed to ill health and together develop a personalized treatment plan.